Chronic Absenteeism and Truancy

 Doctor’s notes can be given to the building secretary, nurse, or an administrator either prior to the absence or upon return.

-17. My student competes in competitive activities (e.g. gymnastics, volleyball) which at times require traveling to competitions.
+17. My student competes in competitive activities (e.g. gymnastics, volleyball) that are not school-related.
+At times, these non-school related activities require traveling to competitions.
 Will these absences count toward the calculations of chronic absenteeism and truancy?

 18. What happens if my student’s bus is late?